- What does the Community Center look like since you’ve reopened?

 * Childwatch will not be available at the current time and will be reassessed in July.

 * Showers will not be permitted at this time

 * Water fountains will be for bottle filling only (vending machines will remain open and will be sanitized regularly)

-* No youth in the fitness center under the age of 14
+* No youth in the fitness center or track under the age of 14

 * No large parties or events until we receive further guidance.

 - Can I place my membership on hold?

 Thank you for your patience and understanding during these unprecedented times.
 It is our privilege to serve you and our community.
 While we understand you may feel the need to place your membership on hold, we are encouraging all members to stay engaged with the Community Center.
 We will of course honor and respect all requests to hold memberships.

 - If I registered for a summer camp or program, can I get a refund if it has been cancelled or I’m no longer comfortable sending my child?